AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

   any vCPU has been running or any event channel interrupts can be routed to the guest.

+  Setting the gfn to KVM_XEN_INVALID_GFN will disable the shared_info page.

+KVM_XEN_ATTR_TYPE_SHARED_INFO_HVA
+  If the KVM_XEN_HVM_CONFIG_SHARED_INFO_HVA flag is also set in the Xen capabilities, then this attribute may be used to set the userspace address at which the shared_info page resides, which will always be fixed in the VMM regardless of where it is mapped in guest physical address space.
+This attribute should be used in preference to KVM_XEN_ATTR_TYPE_SHARED_INFO as it avoids unnecessary invalidation of an internal cache when the page is re-mapped in guest physcial address space.

+  Setting the hva to zero will disable the shared_info page.

 KVM_XEN_ATTR_TYPE_UPCALL_VECTOR
   Sets the exception vector used to deliver Xen event channel upcalls.
   This is the HVM-wide vector injected directly by the hypervisor (not through the local APIC), typically configured by a guest via HVM_PARAM_CALLBACK_IRQ.
+This can be disabled again (e.g. for guest SHUTDOWN_soft_reset) by setting it to zero.

 KVM_XEN_ATTR_TYPE_EVTCHN
   This attribute is available when the KVM_CAP_XEN_HVM ioctl indicates support for KVM_XEN_HVM_CONFIG_EVTCHN_SEND features.
 It configures an outbound port number for interception of EVTCHNOP_send requests from the guest.
 A given sending port number may be directed back to a specified vCPU (by APIC ID) / port / priority on the guest, or to trigger events on an eventfd.
 The vCPU and priority can be changed by setting KVM_XEN_EVTCHN_UPDATE in a subsequent call, but other fields cannot change for a given sending port.
 A port mapping is removed by using KVM_XEN_EVTCHN_DEASSIGN in the flags field.
+Passing KVM_XEN_EVTCHN_RESET in the flags field removes all interception of outbound event channels.
+The values of the flags field are mutually exclusive and cannot be combined as a bitmask.

 KVM_XEN_ATTR_TYPE_XEN_VERSION
   This attribute is available when the KVM_CAP_XEN_HVM ioctl indicates